Architecture Game Plan

 - and their deadlines

-- Then build an interactive concepts/process/application/data landscape using this data and using the Dragon1 Architecture View Layout.
+- Then build an interactive concepts/process/application/data landscape using this data and the Dragon1 Architecture View Layout.

-- You create at least one integral landscape, and optionally also layer and domain-specific landscapes.
+- You create at least one integral landscape and layer and domain-specific landscapes optionally.

-- This landscape will be used as background to visually apply the architectural principles, so you can really see the impact of the change.
+- This landscape will be used as background to visually apply the architecture principles so you can see the change's impact.

-- This landscape that shows all the principles at once is your Basic Enterprise Architecture View.
+- This landscape that shows all the principles is your Basic Enterprise Architecture View.

-- With these views, you can manage/direct any program or project with real Enterprise Architecture on your iPad or you can have stakeholders approve of the time/money investment needed for the change per principle.
+- With these views, you can manage/direct any program or project with real Enterprise Architecture on your iPad or have stakeholders approve of the time/money investment needed for the change per principle.

-- You can extend the views with a progress bar that you can drag so you can see a time-lapse.
+- You can extend the views with a progress bar that you can drag to see a time-lapse.

-- And you can have the stakeholders and project workers access these interactive views on their own iPads.
+- You can have the stakeholders and project workers access these interactive views on their iPads.

-If you are not able to compile a list, maybe you can try to build the data set in an interactive way, or as an architect you make assumptions and you let the stakeholder know you work with assumptions: use (A) as postfix for data.
+If you cannot compile a list, maybe you can try to build the data set interactively, or as an architect, you make assumptions and let the stakeholder know you work with assumptions: use (A) as a postfix for data.

 A meta-model for real Enterprise Architecture.
 You see how Architecture forms a bridge between strategy and change/transformation.

-In this screenshot, you see the terms elements, components, and technical products.
-In the Dragon1 method, we define that concepts at the logical level consist of elements.
-Examples of concepts are: Process Orientation, Robotics and Digitization.
-Business Processes, Applications and Server (without their implementational aspects) are examples of elements.
+This screenshot shows elements, components, and technical products.
+In the Dragon1 method, we define concepts logically as elements.
+Examples of concepts are: Process Orientation, Robotics, and Digitization.
+Business Processes, Applications, and Servers (without their implementational aspects) are examples of elements.
 At the physical level, the elements are turned into components.
-The names should indicate some form of physical/digital aspect like online sales, web app or on-premise server.
+The names should indicate physical/digital aspects like online sales, web apps, or on-premise servers.

-It could be that you need to rewrite your architecture principles, compliant with the Dragon1 open EA Method theory, from normative statements to way-of-working statements.
+It could be that you must rewrite your architecture principles, compliant with the Dragon1 open EA Method theory, from normative statements to way-of-working statements.

-This, so that every principle really describes the way a technology concept works, instead of that the architecture principle is more of an aim or strategic starting point.
+This is so that every principle describes how a technology concept works, instead of the architecture principle being more of an aim or strategic starting point.

 An example of an architecture principle as defined by Dragon1 is: By always and only storing data in and retrieving data from source databases, we prevent ever using inconsistent, out-of-date, or false data and thus increasing the quality of decisions because they are always based on higher quality of data.